Philip-Scott/iViewer/README.md

 ## Instalation

 1. Jailbreak your idevice, install the "Remote Messages" tweak and enable it from your settings
-2. Edit the iViewer desktop file, and replace "###YOUR USERNAME####" with your username
+2. Place the iViewer folder in /usr/share/
-3. Place the desktop file in YOUR_HOME_DIR/.local/share/applications
+3. In the iViewer folder, execute:
-4. Place the iViewer folder in YOUR_HOME_DIR/.local/
+  * sudo cp org.felipe.iViewer.xml /usr/share/glib-2.0/schemas/
-5. In the iViewer folder, compile the app running the commands below
+  * sudo glib-compile-schemas /usr/share/glib-2.0/schemas/

 ## How to compile this app